Associate Professor of Geology, Mathematics and Physics

 B.S., Physics, Sam Houston State University

 Came to Tusculum: 2005

 Along with my teaching, I have a broad research experience, having worked in the chemistry, physics, and geology fields.
 As an undergraduate at Sam Houston State University, I assisted graduate students at Texas A & M in the dating of cave paintings.
 For my own undergraduate research, I have study aqueous alteration of troilite as the possible precursor to magnetite in meteorites.
 I also spent one summer quantitatively analyzing shocked quartz during my term with the Lunar and Planetary Institute.
 For my master dissertation, I designed and implemented an oxygen plasma chamber to release trapped noble gases for mass spectrometry analysis.
 I continued my research in mass spectrometry analysis for my Ph.D. with krypton isotopes from meteorite chondrules as well as xenon isotopes from mineral separates from martian meteorites.
-I still have research connections with the Institute for Rare Isotope Measurements, in Oak Ridge, TN, and University of Manchester Earth, Atmospheric and Environmental Sciences Dept, in Manchester England.
+I still have research connections with the Institute for Rare Isotope Measurements, in Oak Ridge, TN, University of Manchester Earth, Atmospheric and Environmental Sciences Dept, in Manchester England, and Northern Illinois University..